Pi4J/pi4j.github.io/content/examples/jbang/bme280_temperature_humidity_pressure.md

 Because JBang can download the dependencies and compile the code, we just need the Java-file to execute it.

 {{% notice tip %}}
+**A side note regarding the humidity value.** i

-Regarding the humidity value: it turned out its value was lower compared to another device.
-While looking for a potential cause, it turns out that this is a know issue, while the temperature and pressure seem to be close to expected.
+It turned out its value was lower compared to another device, while the temperature and pressure seemed to be close to expected.
+This appears to be a known issue.
 The manufacturer was involved in some hits and admits the chip can fall out of calibration depending storage and soldering conditions.
-They have a multistep process where you store the chip at different temperatures to potentially get it back to the correct humidity readout.
+They have a [documented multistep process](https://community.bosch-sensortec.com/t5/MEMS-sensors-forum/BME680-and-BME280-too-low-humidity/m-p/21794?attachment-id=2668) where you store the chip at different temperatures to potentially get it back to the correct humidity readout.
 {{% /notice %}}

 ### Running the I2C Application